KikiBerg/django-blog/COMMANDS.md

 --------
 ### Part 10: VIEWS
-In these text-based steps, we'll create the main page for our blog using Django's generic views.
+In these steps, we'll create the main page for our blog using Django's generic views.

 > **Preparatory steps**
 - In my_app directory (blog in this case) create a new Python file named **urls.py**